SELF-CARE

 Having a written record of thoughts, challenges, and achievements over time offers a tangible sense of progress.
 Looking back on past entries allows individuals to see how far they’ve come, providing encouragement during difficult times and reinforcing a sense of resilience and strength.

-Types of Journaling for Mental Health
+Types of Journaling That Help Mental Health

 Not all journaling is the same, and different approaches may work better depending on individual preferences and goals.
 Here are some popular types of journaling that support mental health: